dotnet-foundation/website/input/blog/posts/net-foundation-june-2019-update.md

 <hr />
 <h2>.NET Foundation will be at OSCON</h2>

 <p>.NET Foundation will have a session at <a href="https://conferences.oreilly.com/oscon/oscon-or">OSCON</a> in Portland, July 15<sup>th</sup> – 18<sup>th</sup>.
-We’ll be talking about the importance of open source software foundations.
-If you’re headed there, please come see us!
-We’ll also have .NET presence at the Microsoft booth in the form of coding challenges, SWAG and experts you can chat with there.</p>
+We'll be talking about the importance of open source software foundations.
+If you're headed there, please come see us!
+We'll also have .NET presence at the Microsoft booth in the form of coding challenges, SWAG and experts you can chat with there.</p>

 <hr />
 <h2><strong>.NET Conf 2019, September 23-25 (<a href="http://www.dotnetconf.net">www.dotnetconf.net</a>)</strong></h2>

 <p><a href="https://www.dotnetconf.net"><img src="assets/posts/d115925b-2ca7-48bd-8259-9afd54bd4dfe.png" alt="dotnetconf" /></a></p>

-<p>.NET Conf is our annual, free, online virtual event and this year and it’s going to be bigger than ever. .NET Core 3.0 will launch at .NET Conf!<br />
+<p>.NET Conf is our annual, free, online virtual event and this year and it's going to be bigger than ever. .NET Core 3.0 will launch at .NET Conf!<br />
 <br />
 <strong>The .NET Conf Call for Speakers is now open.</strong> This is your chance to present to the world-wide .NET Community remotely from your own time-zone.
 Head to <a href="http://www.dotnetconf.net">www.dotnetconf.net</a> to learn more and save the date!</p>